Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Overview of Discovery Prospects

 \subsection{Probing the core collapse mechanism}

 The optical signals of supposed core-collapse supernovae show great diversity~\cite{Zwicky(1940), Filippenko:1997ub}, presumably reflecting the wide range of masses and other properties of the massive progenitor stars.
-In contrast, the neutrino signals, which depend on the formation of a $\sim 1.4 M_\odot$ neutron star, are presumed to be much more uniform.
-However, since we have only observed neutrinos from SN 1987A, it remains to be tested whether all core-collapse supernovae do indeed have comparable neutrino emission.
+In contrast, the neutrino signals, which depend on the formation of a $\sim 1.4\, M_\odot$ neutron star, are presumed to be much more uniform.
+However, since we have observed neutrinos only from SN~1987A, it remains to be tested whether all core-collapse supernovae do indeed have comparable neutrino emission.
 The total energy emitted in neutrinos is $\simeq 3 G M^2 / 5 R$, and some variation is expected in the mass $M$ and radius $R$ of the neutron star that is formed, though proportionally much less than in the progenitor stars.

 With at least $\sim 1$ nearby supernova per year, a wide variety of supernovae can be probed, including less common types.
-For example, the observational Types Ib and Ic are now believed to be powered by core collapse, despite their original spectroscopic classification that defined them as related to Type Ia supernovae, which are thought to be powered by a thermonuclear runaway without significant neutrino emission.
-While each of the Types Ib/Ic and Ia are only several times less frequent than Type II, some of each should occur nearby within a reasonable time, so that the commonality of the Type II/Ib/Ic explosion mechanism can be tested.
+For example, the observational Types Ib and Ic are now believed to be powered by core collapse, despite their original spectroscopic classification that defined them as related to Type~Ia supernovae, which are thought to be powered by a thermonuclear runaway without significant neutrino emission.
+While each of the Types Ib/Ic and Ia are only several times less frequent than Type~II, some of each should occur nearby within a reasonable time, so that the commonality of the Type II/Ib/Ic explosion mechanism can be tested.

 While the nature of the explosion in the above supernova types is very likely as expected, there are other bright transients observed for which the basic mechanism is much more controversial.
-For these events, the detection or non-detection of neutrinos could decisively settle debates that are hard to resolve with only optical data.
-One type of so-called ``supernova impostor'' is thought to be the outburst of a Luminous Blue Variable (LBV)~\cite{Humphreys}, which seem to require a stellar mass of $M_* \gtrsim 20\,M_\odot$.
+For these events, we make the new point that the detection or non-detection of neutrinos could decisively settle debates that are hard to resolve with only optical data.
+One type of so-called ``supernova impostor'' is thought to be the outburst of a Luminous Blue Variable (LBV)~\cite{Humphreys}, which seems to require a stellar mass of $M_* \gtrsim 20\,M_\odot$.
 Since this type of outburst affects only the outer layers, with the star remaining afterward, there should be no detectable neutrino emission.